By Maria Golovnina and Michael Georgy

 Breathing defiance, Gaddafi earlier said Western powers who carried out a fourth night of air strikes on Libya to protect civilians under a U.N. mandate were "a bunch of fascists who will end up in the dustbin of history."

 "They (pro-Gaddafi forces) haven't fired a single artillery (round) since the air strike."
+Another resident said the strikes hit a base, south of Misrata, where Gaddafi forces were based.

 At least two explosions were heard in the Libyan capital Tripoli before dawn on Wednesday on a fourth night of strikes, Reuters witnesses said.
 The roar of a warplane was heard above the city followed by a barrage of anti-aircraft gunfire.

-Prior to the Misrata strikes, Rear Admiral Peg Klein said warplanes would be sent out to attack Gaddafi's tanks.
+Prior to the Misrata strikes, U.S. Rear Admiral Peg Klein said warplanes would be sent out to attack Gaddafi's tanks.

 "Some of those cities still have tanks advancing on them to attack the Libyan people," said Klein, commander of the expeditionary strike group aboard the USS Kearsarge off Libya.